Vhaos/vhaos.dev/content/posts/handy-shell-aliases-and-functions.md

 +++
-title = "Handy Bash Aliases & Functions" date = "2020-07-03"
+title = "Handy Bash/ZSH Aliases & Functions"
+date = "2020-07-03"
 author = "Kareem"
-authorTwitter = "kareemdagg" #do not include @ cover = "" #cover image to show for this post tags = ["bash", "programming", "git"] #what tags (in the tags page) to list this post under keywords = ["bash", "programming", "shell", "git", "zsh"] #keywords to set for SEO description = "The more you work in the terminal, the faster you start to build a repitive workflow.
-While aomw tasks actions are fairly simple and take no time at all, others might require multiple steps; this does tend to rather monotonous after a while.
-Lucky for us many of these can be abstracted or automated completely! 🔨" #text that shows in the post list view (if showFullContent) is false.
+authorTwitter = "kareemdagg" #do not include @ cover = "" #cover image to show for this post tags = ["bash", "programming", "git"] #what tags (in the tags page) to list this post under keywords = ["bash", "programming", "shell", "git", "zsh"] #keywords to set for SEO description = "The more you work in the terminal, the faster you start to build a repetitive workflow.
+While basic tasks and actions are fairly simple and take no time at all, others might require multiple steps; this does tend to rather monotonous after a while.
+Alteratively you might want to string together of list of trivial commands into one giant timesaver!
+I've slowly compiled a little handy list of aliases and functions to help in reduce some of that monotony! 🔨" #text that shows in the post list view (if showFullContent) is false.
 Also set as description for SEO showFullContent = false #whether to show all post content in list view (overrides description field if true) weight = 0 #priority to set post in list and search views.
-0 is defualt priority, 1 pins post, lower weight = higher priority.
+0 is default priority, 1 pins post, lower weight = higher priority.
 +++

-The more you work in the terminal, the faster you start to build a repitive workflow.
-While aomw tasks actions are fairly simple and take no time at all, others might require multiple steps; this does tend to rather monotonous after a while.
-Lucky for us many of these can be abstracted or automated completely 🔨!
+The more you work in the terminal, the faster you start to build a repetitive workflow.
+While basic tasks and actions are fairly simple and take no time at all, others might require multiple steps; this does tend to rather monotonous after a while.
+Alteratively you might want to string together of list of trivial commands into one giant timesaver!
+I've slowly compiled a little handy list of aliases and functions to help in reduce some of that monotony! 🔨!

 So, without further ado, here's a collection of simple aliases and functions that I have slowly begun to use over time.
 If you would like to use any of these yourself simply append these to the end of your `~/.bashrc` file (or `~/.kshrc` for ksh users, or `~/.zshrc` for zsh users).